Juror urges U.S. judge to uphold $80 million Roundup verdict against Bayer

-(Reuters) - A juror who was part of a panel that delivered an $80 million award against Bayer AG (BAYGn.DE) after finding that its glyphosate-based weed killer Roundup caused a man’s cancer has urged the presiding judge to uphold the decision.
+(Reuters) - A juror who was part of a panel that delivered an $80 million award against Bayer AG after finding that its glyphosate-based weed killer Roundup caused a man’s cancer has urged the presiding judge to uphold the decision.

 A letter from the juror written on July 4 was posted to the court docket on Monday as part of legal filings by Bayer.
 The company accused the juror of bias and called on the judge to disregard the letter in his decision making.